Something is happening in Tombstone. I wrote a book about it.

 But Dale Pruitt, the story goes, never quite left.

-On cold nights, specifically on cold Tuesday nights, when the blue raspberry slushie machine is running low.
-The lights at the Stop-N-Sip flicker.
+On cold nights, specifically on cold Tuesday nights, specifically when the blue raspberry slushie machine is running low the lights at the Stop-N-Sip flicker.
 The temperature drops about six degrees in the snack aisle.
 And if you're very unlucky, or very curious, or very stupid, you might hear a sound from somewhere near the hotdog warmer.

 A low, mournful groaning.